Careers

 Who You Are

 • Culturally Aware and Sensitive.
 You understand what it means to work with and for individuals whose backgrounds and lived experiences are different from your own with sensitivity and humility.
-You are willing to learn more about the impacted and marginalized identities of people served by the organization and bring your awareness to all the work you do.
+You are willing to learn more about the impacted and marginalized identities of people served.

 • Clear Communicator.
 You can communicate clearly and concisely.
 You provide useful feedback to the people working with you.
 You adopt an organizational voice to ensure written or oral communications are consistent with the inclusive culture we strive to maintain and build upon.